kubevirt/monitoring/runbooks/CDIDataImportCronOutdated.md

    storage class does not exist, the created import DataVolume and PVC will be in `Pending` phase.

-2. Obtain the `DataImportCrons` which are not up-to-date:
+2. List the `DataImportCron` objects that are not up-to-date:

    ```bash
    $ kubectl get dataimportcron -A -o jsonpath='{range .items[*]}{.status.conditions[?(@.type=="UpToDate")].status}{"\t"}{.metadata.namespace}{"/"}{.metadata.name}{"\n"}{end}' | grep False
    ```

-3. If a default storage class is not defined on the cluster, check the `DataImportCron` specification for optional storage class:
+3. If a default storage class is not defined on the cluster, check the `DataImportCron` specification for a `DataVolume` template storage class:

    ```bash
    $ kubectl -n <namespace> get dataimportcron <dataimportcron> -o jsonpath='{.spec.template.spec.storage.storageClassName}{"\n"}'